 When I first started learning about dotfiles, one of the recurring topics I kept seeing was 'dotfile management'.
-There are a plethora of ways of solving this issue.
+There are many ways of solving this issue.
 I decided to keep things simple and use GNU Stow.

 A brief description of stow from the project site: